felixschndr/GoogleHomeApi/README.md

 ---

 ## Credit
-First of all credit where credit is due: This project is a mix of information found by Rithvik Vibhu found on his [Github](https://github.com/rithvikvibhu/GHLocalApi) and his [website](https://rithvikvibhu.github.io/GHLocalApi/). **Most of the code is copied from him.** I only edited stripped it down and collected everything I needed to make it work.
+First of all credit where credit is due: This project is a mix of information found by Rithvik Vibhu found on his [Github](https://github.com/rithvikvibhu/GHLocalApi) and his [website](https://rithvikvibhu.github.io/GHLocalApi/). **Most of the code is copied one-to-one from him.** I only edited stripped it down and collected everything I needed to make it work.

 ----
 ## Setup